Karat Gold Compared: 9k, 10k, 12k, 14k, 18k, 22k, or 24k?

 24 Karat Gold

-Despite being the highest karat, purest form of gold you can buy, 24k gold is rarely used to make jewelry in Western countries.
+Despite being the highest karat, purest gold you can buy, 24k gold is rarely used to make jewelry in Western countries.
 There are a few reasons for this:

 • 24k is expensive.
 Gold is a valuable precious metal.
 It’s also a highly dense and heavy metal that’s sold by weight, not volume.
 These factors make pure gold costlier than alloys that have been “filled out” with cheap lower density metals.

 • 24k is very yellow.
-In fact, pure gold jewelry strikes many people as “too” yellow for their aesthetic taste, because they’re used to seeing the paler color of lower karatages.
+In fact, pure gold jewelry strikes many people as “too” yellow for their aesthetic taste, because they’re used to seeing the paler color of lower karat grades.

 Pure gold bars are also popular investments in many countries, as gold has been a reliable store of value since antiquity.